 We believe we have negotiated highly competitive premiums for both classes of insurance, and will continue to monitor premium levels available in the market to ensure this remains the case.

-We have designed the Insurance application process so that it takes an average of 5 minutes to complete your application.
+We have designed the Insurance application process so it only takes an average of 5 minutes to complete your application.
 In most cases your application will be instantly approved online, and you can print your Confirmation of Insurance to prove to clients and prospects that you have the requisite cover in place...
-It's that easy !!
-All other documentation, such as your tax invoice, policy schedule and policy wording will be emailed directly to you for your records.
+It's that easy!!
+All other documentation, such as your tax invoice, policy schedule and wording will be emailed directly to you for your records.

 For each Architects policy completed online we make a donation to Motor Neurone Disease (MND) Australia.